 A welding process switch can also help.
 Pulsed MIG provides a 28% wider operating window compared to constant voltage MIG.
 This helps less skilled welders keep more consistent fusion.

 |See how a wider operating window can reduce rework:

-Q3: How can I reduce weld spatter and post-weld clean up?
+How can I reduce weld spatter and post-weld cleanup?

-A: The transfer mode plays a key role in how much spatter is produced.
-For example, if you’re welding very thin material or out of position, it may require a short-circuit transfer mode.
+The transfer mode plays a key role in how much spatter is produced.
+If you’re welding very thin material or out of position, for example, it may require a short-circuit transfer mode.
 However, this will produce much more spatter than other transfers.
 Short-circuit transfer can also limit puddle fluidity and result in lack of fusion or penetration on thicker materials.
 A switch to pulsed MIG will produce a flatter, more fluid bead and greatly reduce spatter levels.
 In addition, pulsed MIG is able to maintain a clean arc transfer regardless of the wire speed setting.

 Excess spatter can also be caused by improper parameters and using the wrong shielding gas.